 What is an apology?
 Firstly, all apologies do not actually express anything in the way that a statement like ‘it is raining’ does.
 There is no substantive statement which can be true or false contained within an apology, though it does connote something.
 It represents the performance of an action, and only if there is a social entity (a language group) who accepts its convention.
 Apologies are a kind of utterance which the philosopher of language J.L.
 Austin termed ‘performative statements’, which also include promises, another slippery area for Howard.
-Austin uses as an example of a performative a bride and groom saying ‘I do’ to issue as complete the action of marriage.
-Outside of its convention, the words ‘I do’ fail to actually state anything at all.
-As such, performed out of context or outside its social field, such a statement fails.

 The accepted convention of an apology is that it marks the action of regret for something for which you are responsible.
 It is a statement of fact whether someone is responsible for, say six successive interest rate rises, and this is not dependant on the performance of an apology, but the apology can only be performed if there is something for which the agent feels remorse for.
 The apology is not a statement of guilt, but can only be performed where there is guilt.